-Planning and Administration: Up to 20 percent of program year funding allocated for grant management and activity planning.
+Planning and Administration: Up to 20 percent of the grant entitlement amount and current year program income is allocated for grant administration and planning activities.

 Urgent Needs, Slum and Blight, and Historic Preservation: This amount is capped at 30 percent of the award for 1, 3, or 5 years.
-Typically, it is one year, but Town may revise this due to COVID.
+Typically, it is for one year.